 Are marketing leaders born or made?
 Here’s the good news; everybody can learn these critical marketing leadership skills.
 In our large-scale global research, we found that personality matters very little when it comes to a marketing leader’s success (so stop blaming your genes).
 Every marketer can start on this journey straight away.

 Too many marketers struggle in this digital, global economy.
 No other C-Suite member gets fired faster than the CMO.
 Too often CEOs don’t know what to expect from a marketer (and many CMOs don’t help explain).
-All this will change for the better if marketers start to lead marketing and don’t just do marketing.
+CMOs will raise their C-Suite stature the moment they start leading marketing–instead of just doing it.

 Want to get going?
 Here’s how: